iptv-org/awesome-iptv/README.md

 - [Streamlink](https://streamlink.github.io/index.html) - A command-line utility that extracts streams from various services and pipes them into a video player of choice.
 - [RockMyM3u](https://rockmym3u.com/) - M3U & Xtream Editor, create playlists and more online.
 - [m3u.in](https://m3u.in/) - Create, edit, sort channels/groups in m3u playlists online, merge two or more playlists into one, automatic updates, access logs, short links and more.
-- [IPTV Tools](http://www.iptvtools.net/) - A website that provides the necessary tools for IPTV, such as a link checking tool.
 - [M3Unator](https://github.com/hasanbeder/M3Unator) - Transform any web directory into beautifully organized M3U/M3U8 playlists with smart media detection and recursive scanning capabilities.
 - [manusoft/IPTV-Link-Validator](https://github.com/manusoft/IPTV-Link-Validator) - IPTV API Link Validator in WinUI3.
 - [IPTV Link Search](http://tonkiang.us/) - Search for public IPTV channels.